Rat Saw God (album): Production

 Hartzman felt that blending influences of emo, shoegaze, and country made the record have an "original sound […] that hasn't been done [much before]".
 She was inspired by country musicians and bands such as Lucinda Williams, Tom T. Hall, Outlaw Country, Vic Chesnutt, and Drive-By Truckers.
 The album presents a Wall of Sound achieved by Xandy Chelmis on the lap steel guitar, the noisy slide sections, and the pedal steel guitar, as well as MJ Lenderman on the album's lead guitar sections.

 Hartzman stated that the positive reception toward their third album, Twin Plagues (2021), made her more confident in singing on Rat Saw God; she felt that the confidence can be heard in the album itself.
 Throughout the recording process, the band utilized overdubbing.
 In contrast to Twin Plagues, the band were unable to play the songs live before recording them.
 The band was affected by time constraints and limited time in the studio; Alan Miller said they were getting studio time "as a favor, because [the band was not] on a big label yet".
 In the studio, Hartzman typically wrote the lyrics and guitar passages, while the rest of the band work out their respective contributions.
 Hartzman expressed that the album sees the band heading into a heavier sound; she enjoyed the idea of showcasing a heavy song mixed with country aspects.
 Wednesday signed with Dead Oceans the last day they were in the studio recording the album.

 Release

-On September 8, 2022, the band left Orindal Records and signed to Dead Oceans, releasing the single "Bull Believer".
+On September 8, 2022, the band announced that they left Orindal Records and signed to Dead Oceans, releasing the single "Bull Believer".
 On January 18, 2023, the band released the single "Chosen to Deserve" and announced their fifth album, Rat Saw God, which was released on April 7, 2023.
 The album cover art is a 6' x 6' oil painting made by former bassist Margo Schultz.